zerosign/envit/README.md

 # envit

-serde (serializer &amp; deserializer) for environment, supports for tree &amp; array
+serde (serializer &amp; deserializer) for environment, supports for tree &amp; array.
+WARN: deserialze & serialize process from env are not free from allocations (not zero allocations).

 ## Supported formats (TODO)